 The tropical rainforest consists of several layers.
 Each layer has animals and plants which have adapted to the conditions found there.

-The image below shows a typical cross section in the rainforest.
+The image below shows a typical cross-section in the rainforest.

-Structure of the tropical rainforest
+Layers in the tropical rainforest

 Emergents are the tallest trees and are usually over 50 metres tall.
 The Kapok tree is an example of an emergent.